broadinstitute/wfl/docs/md/index.md

 !!! warning
-    In addition to its own version, Workflow Launcher also needs to manage the verions of `dsde-pipelines.git` which contribute the WDL files.
+    In addition to its own version, Workflow Launcher also needs to manage the version of `warp.git` which contribute the WDL files.
     Currently, that version is controlled by the commit hash string in function `stage-some-files` in `api/src/boot.clj`, for instance: